benji/darwins-dream-cpp/README.md

   * some kind of gravity to have creatures a bit more balanced
   * for fun we could try to kill creatures whose head touches another creature, and see what shapes derive from it?

+- Think about the benefits of using a more subtle way than to kill the creature when it doesn't fit the constraint.
+  Maybe it can just be a slower growth or a limited growth.

 REFERENCES: